Elkhorn Creek Lodge

 Country Club Democrats

-Posted in economics by mountainmusings on March 29, 2009
+Posted in economics by Eugene Podrazik on March 29, 2009

 Once upon the time there were the Country Club Republicans.
 The monied old boy network of the right prep schools, ivy league universities followed by employment in the toniest of banks, brokerages and law firms.
 And, membership in the right country clubs.
 It could be pernicious since there were many practices of exclusion of those not WASP-ish enough from participation in the above venue.
 This was back when Protestant meant something more than a transitional state to some “higher” spritial enlightment such as Gaia or Islam.
 Even from the opportunity to buy a home in certain neighborhoods or communities was limited by “quota or point system dependent on your overall WASP bona fides.
 And, this is above and beyond discrimination pointed at blacks.